-Overview of thermal stress capabilities of various alloys.
+12.1.2.
+Overview of thermal stress capabilities of various alloys

-The key mechanical and physical properties of high-temperature refractory alloys and lowactivation structural materials are summarized in Section 13.3 of the Interim Report [1].
-A thermal stress figure of merit convenient for qualitative ranking of candidate high heat flux structural materials is given by $M=\sigma_U k{th}(1-\nu)/(\alpha{th}E)$, where σ_U is the ultimate strength, E is the elastic modulus, ν is Poisson's ratio, k{th} is the thermal conductivity, and α{th} is the mean linear coefficient of thermal expansion.
+The key mechanical and physical properties of high-temperature refractory alloys and low-activation structural materials are summarized in Section 13.3 of the APEX interim report [1].
+A thermal stress figure of merit convenient for qualitative ranking of candidate high heat flux structural materials is given by $M = \sigma_U k{th} (1 - v) / (\alpha{th} E)$, where $\sigma{\rm U}$ is the ultimate strength, E is the elastic modulus, ν is Poisson's ratio, k{th} is the thermal conductivity, and α{th} is the mean linear coefficient of thermal expansion.
 In addition, temperature limits (usually determined by thermal creep considerations) can be used for additional qualitative ranking of materials.
-A rigorous quantitative analyses of candidate materials requires the use of advanced structural design criteria such as those outlined in section 13.2 of reference 1.
+A rigorous quantitative analyses of candidate materials requires the use of advanced structural design criteria such as those outlined in Section 13.2 of Ref.
+[1].

 The mechanical properties for recrystallized refractory alloys have been used as the reference case for purposes of APEX designs.
-Figure 1.40 shows the ultimate tensile strength for several recrystalized refractory and high conductivity structural alloys as a function of temperature.
+Fig. 40 shows the ultimate tensile strength for several recrystalized refractory and high conductivity structural alloys as a function of temperature.
 The mechanical properties of stress-relieved (non-recrystallized) refractory alloys are superior to those of recrystallized specimens, with increases in strength of up to a factor of 2 being typical.
 However, the possibility of stress- or radiation-enhanced recrystallization of these alloys (along with the likely inclusion of welded joints in the structure) does not allow this strength advantage to be considered for conservative design analyses.